MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/export-teams-content.md

 ## What is not supported by the Teams Export APIs?

-- **Teams Copilot Interactions & M365 Chat:** Export API does not support user to Copilot interaction messages and M365 Chat messages sent by the bot.
+- **Teams Copilot Interactions & Microsoft 365 Chat:** Export API does not support user to Copilot interaction messages and Microsoft 365 chat messages sent by the bot.

 ## How to access Teams Export APIs